Batasan Hills: Buildings and structures

 Notable buildings and structures within the barangay include the Batasang Pambansa Complex which houses the House of Representatives, and the Sandiganbayan Centennial Building, home of the Sandiganbayan which is one of the appellate courts of the Philippine judiciary.
 Other government agencies in the area include the headquarters of the Civil Service Commission, the Commission on Audit, and the Department of Social Welfare and Development.

-Also located within the barangay is Ever Gotesco Commonwealth (a shopping mall), a Convergys office (call center), a branch of Starbucks, Ministop, and St. Peter's Parish along Commonwealth Avenue.
+Also located within the barangay is Ever Gotesco Commonwealth and St. Peter's Parish along Commonwealth Avenue.

 Residential Subdivisions/Villages

 The barangay is mostly residential with a number of subdivisions and villages which include: